teritorio/maplibre-gl-teritorio-cluster/README.md

 ## Usage/Examples

 > [!WARNING]
-> Set your GeoJSON source with `clusterMaxZoom: 22` in order to let the plugin handle cluster/individual marker rendering across all zoom level
+> Set your GeoJSON source with `clusterMaxZoom: 22` in order to let the plugin handle individual marker rendering at the highest zoom level.

 ```javascript
 import { TeritorioCluster } from '@teritorio/maplibre-gl-teritorio-cluster'